It (2017 film): Plot

-In October 1988, twelve-year-old Bill Denbrough crafts a paper sailboat for Georgie, his six-year-old brother.
+In October 1988, twelve-year-old Bill Denbrough makes a paper sailboat for Georgie, his six-year-old brother.
 Georgie sails the boat along the rainy streets of small town Derry, Maine, only to have it fall down a storm drain.
 As he attempts to retrieve it, Georgie sees a clown in the drain, who introduces himself as "Pennywise the Dancing Clown".
-Pennywise entices Georgie to come closer, then rips his arm off and drags him into the sewer.
+Enticing Georgie to come closer, Pennywise bites his arm off and drags him into the sewer.

-The following summer in June 1989, Bill and his friends Richie Tozier, Eddie Kaspbrak, and Stan Uris run afoul of older bullies Henry Bowers, Belch Huggins, Patrick Hockstetter, and Victor Criss.
+The following summer in June 1989, Bill and his friends Richie Tozier, Eddie Kaspbrak, and Stanley Uris run afoul of older bullies Henry Bowers, Belch Huggins, Patrick Hockstetter, and Victor Criss.
 Bill, still haunted by Georgie's disappearance, calculates that his brother's body may have washed up in a marshy wasteland called the Barrens.
-He recruits his friends to investigate, believing Georgie may still be alive.
+He and his friends investigate, believing Georgie may still be alive.
 Ben Hanscom, one of Bill's new classmates, learns that unexplained tragedies and child disappearances have plagued the town for centuries.
-Targeted by Bowers' gang, Ben flees into the Barrens and meets Bill's group.
-They find the sneaker of a missing girl named Betty Ripsom, while Patrick is killed by Pennywise while searching the sewers for Ben.
+Targeted by Bowers' posse, Ben flees into the Barrens and meets Bill's group.
+They find the sneaker of a missing girl named Betty Ripsom, and Patrick is killed by drowned children while searching the sewers for Ben.

 Beverly Marsh, a girl bullied over her rumored promiscuity, also joins the group; both Bill and Ben develop feelings for her.
 Later, the group befriends orphan Mike Hanlon after rescuing him from Bowers.
-Each member of the group has encountered terrifying manifestations of the same menacing clown who attacked Georgie: a headless undead boy (Ben), a sink that spews blood only children can see (Beverly), a diseased and rotting leper (Eddie), a disturbing painting coming alive (Stan), Mike's parents burning alive (Mike), and a frightening phantom of Georgie (Bill).
-Now calling themselves "The Losers Club", they realize they are all being stalked by the same entity, which they refer to as "It".
-They determine that It appears as their individual worst fears, awakening every 27 years to feed on the children of Derry before resuming hibernation, and moves about by using the sewer lines, which all lead to an old stone well hidden under an abandoned house on Neibolt Street.
-After Pennywise attacks them, the group ventures to the house to confront It, only to be separated and terrorized.
-As Pennywise gloats to Bill about Georgie, the Losers regroup and Beverly impales Pennywise through the head, forcing the clown to retreat.
-The group flees the house and begins to splinter, with only Bill and Beverly resolute in fighting It.
+Each member of the group has encountered terrifying manifestations of Pennywise: Ben is chased by a headless undead boy, Beverly is attacked by a sink that spews blood only children can see, Eddie is chased by a diseased and rotting leper, Stan witnesses a disturbing painting of a woman coming alive, Mike relives the moment his parents burned alive, and a frightening phantom of Georgie haunts Bill.
+Dubbing themselves "The Losers Club", they realize they are all being stalked by the same entity, which they refer to as "It".
+From Ben's research, they determine that It appears as their individual worst fears, awakening every 27 years to feed on the children of Derry before resuming hibernation, and moves about by using the sewer lines, which all lead to an old stone well hidden under an abandoned house on Neibolt Street.
+Pennywise attacks them while they look through the photos via projector in bill’s garage, yet Beverly seems to show little fear of pennywise.
+Afterward, the group ventures to the house to confront him, only to be separated and terrorized by their worst fears.
+As Pennywise gloats to Bill about Georgie, IT charges at them but Beverley stabs him in the head with a metal spike, forcing Pennywise to retreat after he scares the kids & injures Ben while injured itself.
+The group flees the house and splits, with only Bill and Beverly resolute in fighting Pennywise.